Pittsburgh Colon Cancer Misdiagnosis Lawyers

 The Impact of a Delay in the Diagnosis of Colon Cancer

-If classic signs of colon cancer present, it is essential to seek medical care.
+If classic signs of colon cancer are present, it is essential to seek medical care.
 Doctors have been trained to recognize these symptoms and should schedule screenings such as colonoscopies or flexible sigmoidoscopies to confirm the diagnosis.

 Individuals with a family history of polyps, ulcerative colitis or colon cancer should request regular screenings as a preventative measure.
 Also, request screening if symptoms such as these manifest: